ahjimomo/aiap14-project/README.md

 bash run.sh
 ```
 A sample output of the full `mlp_pipeline.py` program run can be found in the [sample_output_log.txt document]("./sample_output_log.txt").

-[^1]: I am unable to find the right way to run the run.sh executable script, above is based on online research to the best of my knowledge.

 # Exploratory Data Analysis (EDA)
 ## 2A.
 EDA Overview